Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: The Need for Personalization in Affective Computing: Personal Factors

 In this section, we highlight some personal (subjective) factors that were shown to have an effect on an individual's expression of their affective states.
 These factors refer to the characteristics and traits that are unique to each individual, or group of individuals.
 Examples include gender, culture, age, ethnicity, personality traits, and the presence of specific pathologies, among others (cf. Figure \ref{fig:personal-factors}).
-These personal factors were highlighted as contextual factors that have an influence on an individual's engagement state in our recent survey on context-aware engagement inference in HMI \cite{salam2022automatic}.
-However, the effect of these personal factors goes beyond solely their engagement state and extends to the expression of personality or other affective states.

 By incorporating individual differences into computational models of affect, researchers can create more personalized and accurate predictions of cognitive and emotional responses and behaviors.
-In a human-machine Interaction context, the personal factors may pertain to the human or to the machine (system).
+In a human-machine interaction context, the personal factors may pertain to the human or to the machine (system).
 For instance, human personal factors like age and ethnicity were proven to influence the individual's affective states \cite{rudovic2018personalized, shaqra2019recognizing}.
-Similarly, the machine's personal characteristics, such as gender and personality, were observed to have a direct impact on the affective states of a user \cite{shaqra2019recognizing,salam2016fully}.
+Similarly, gender and personality of a machine (i.e a robot ) were observed to have a direct impact on the affective states of a user \cite{shaqra2019recognizing,salam2016fully}.

 \textbf{Gender}.
 Several studies have addressed the impact of gender on the affective state of users \cite{park2011effects,sidner2004look,pmlr-v173-salam22a,vogt-andre-2006-improving,kim2009towards,kasparova2020inferring}.
-As an example, a study conducted in the field of Human-Robot interaction\cite{park2011effects} found that the majority of participants favored interacting with robots of the opposite gender.
-The study also discovered a more significant impact of gender when the participant was male and the robot was female.
-These results suggest that creating human-machine interactions that correspond to the gender of the user can enhance user engagement.
-Additionally, in a study carried out in the context of HRI, it was observed that male and female users engage differently with robots \cite{sidner2004look}.
+As an example, a study conducted in the field of HRI \cite{park2011effects} found that the majority of participants favored interacting with robots of the opposite gender.
 Training gender-specific classifiers have been confirmed by multiple works in emotion recognition tasks that it can improve the inference accuracy compared to non-target models in HCI scenarios \cite{vogt-andre-2006-improving, kim2009towards}.